nkrish19/Keppler-Mapper-Experiments/README.md

 **Note:**

-You might need to install git lfs.
+You might need to install git lfs to succesfully download the mnist_x_processed_10_10 file since it exceeds 100mb size limit.
 Head here for more details:

 https://git-lfs.github.com/